Arcturus-Studio/PerishableCollection/PerishableCollectionExample/ReadMe.txt

 ﻿This game is architected entirely around the idea of using lifetimes.
 Whether or not that's a good idea, or a good example...
 I dunno.
-At least it's not as boring as the other example project.
+At least it's not as boring as an example project.

 Basic overview of the architecture: